dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 In the Java programming language, you use constructors to construct new instances.
 A constructor is a special method whose purpose is to construct and initialize objects.
 Let us look at an example.
 The standard Java library contains a Date class.
 Its objects describe points in time, such as December 31, 1999, 23:59:59 GMT.

 Note: You may be wondering: Why use a class to represent dates rather than (as in some languages) a built-in type?
 For example, Visual Basic has a built-in date type, and programmers can specify dates in the format #6/1/1995#.
-On the surface, this sounds convenient—programmers can simply use the built-in date type without worrying about classes.
+On the surface, this sounds convenient — programmers can simply use the built-in date type without worrying about classes.
 But actually, how suitable is the Visual Basic design?
 In some locales, dates are specified as month/day/year, in others as day/month/year.
 Are the language designers really equipped to foresee these kinds of issues?
 If they do a poor job, the language becomes an unpleasant muddle, but unhappy programmers are powerless to do anything about it.
 With classes, the design task is offloaded to a library designer.
 If the class is not perfect, other programmers can easily write their own classes to enhance or replace the system classes.
 (To prove the point: The Java date library started out a bit muddled, and it has been redesigned twice.)

 Constructors always have the same name as the class name.
 Thus, the constructor for the Date class is called Date.
 To construct a Date object, combine the constructor with the new operator, as follows: